phantauth/phantauth-doc/src/en/api.md

 ## User (object)

 - sub (required, string)
-    Subject - Identifier for the User at the Issuer.
+    Subject - User identifier at the issuer.

 - name (optional, string)
-    User's full name in displayable form including all name parts, possibly including titles and suffixes, ordered according to the End-User's locale and preferences.
+    The user's full name in displayable form, including all name parts, possibly including titles and suffixes, ordered according to the enduser's locale and preferences.

 - address (optional, Address)
-    User's preferred postal address.
+    The user's preferred postal address.

 - given_name (optional, string)
-    Given name(s) or first name(s) of the User.
+    The user's given name(s) or first name(s).

 - family_name (optional, string)
-    Surname(s) or last name(s) of the User.
+    The user's surname(s) or last name(s).

 - middle_name (optional, string)
-    Middle name(s) of the User.
+    The user's middle name(s).

 - nickname (optional, string)
-    Casual name of the User that may or may not be the same as the given_name.
+    A casual name of the User that may or may not be the same as the given_name.

 - preferred_username (optional, string)
-    Shorthand name by which the User wishes to be referred to at the Relying Party.
+    A shorthand name by which the user wishes to be referred to at the Relying Party.

 - profile (optional, string)
-    URL of the User's profile page.
+    The URL of the user's profile page.

 - picture (optional, string)
-    URL of the User's profile picture.
+    The URL of the user's profile picture.

 - website (optional, string)
-    URL of the User's Web page or blog.
+    The URL of the user's webpage or blog.

 - email (optional, string)
-    User's preferred e-mail address.
+    The user's preferred email address.

 - email_verified (optional, boolean)
-    True if the User's e-mail address has been verified; otherwise false.
+    True if the user's e-mail address has been verified; otherwise false.

 - gender (optional, string)
-    End-User's gender.
-Possible values are female and male and unknown.
+    The enduser's gender.
+Possible values are: female, male, and unknown.

 - birthdate (optional, string)
-    User's birthday, represented as an ISO 8601:2004 [ISO8601‑2004] YYYY-MM-DD format.
+    The user's birthday, represented as an ISO 8601:2004 [ISO8601‑2004] YYYY-MM-DD format.

 - zoneinfo (optional, string)
-    String from zoneinfo time zone database representing the User's time zone.
+    A string from the zoneinfo time zone database representing the user's time zone.
 For example, Europe/Paris or America/Los_Angeles.

 - locale (optional, string)
-    User's locale, represented as a BCP47 [RFC5646] language tag.
-This is an ISO 639-1 Alpha-2 language code in lowercase and an ISO 3166-1 Alpha-2 country code in uppercase, separated by a dash.
+    The user's locale, represented as a BCP47 [RFC5646] language tag.
+It is an ISO 639-1 Alpha-2 language code in lowercase and an ISO 3166-1 Alpha-2 country code in uppercase letters, separated by a dash.

 - phone_number (optional, string)
-    User's preferred telephone number.
+    The user's preferred telephone number.

 - phone_number_verified (optional, boolean)
-    True if the End-User's phone number has been verified; otherwise false.
+    True if the enduser's phone number has been verified; otherwise false.

 - updated_at (optional, number)
-    Time the User's information was last updated.
+    The time when the User's information was last updated.
 Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.

 - me (optional, string)
-    Simplified URL of the User's profile page.
+    The simplified URL of the user's profile page.

 - password (optional, string)
-    User's generated password.
+    The user's generated password.

 - uid (optional, string)
-    Simplified, shortened identifier for the User at the Issuer.
+    The user's simplified, shortened identifier at the Issuer.

 - webmail (optional, string)
-    URL of User's mailbox in a web mail application.
+    The URL of user's mailbox in a webmail application.

 - @id (optional, string)
-    URL of the User's JSON representation.
+    The URL of the user's JSON representation.

 ## Address (object)